-You can run multiple commands in one single command by using the “;” to separate them.
-For example Command1; Command2; Command3.
-Or use && if you only want the next command to run when the first one is successful.
+- When executing multiple commands in a single line, use (;) to separate them.
+Alternatively, use && to only allow the next command to run if the previous one is successful.

-Did you know that you can edit text files with Linux commands using SSH?
-Instead of editing a file locally from your computer and later uploading it via FTP, you can edit the file instantly inside your account using either vim or nano commands.
+Did you know that you can edit a text file with Linux commands using SSH?
+Instead of editing a file locally and uploading it via FTP, you can edit the file instantly on your account using the vim or nano command.

 Download a Free Linux Commands Cheat Sheet

-Click the link below to download a free PDF of the most commonly used Linux commands, necessary for anyone who’s starting to work with terminal.
+Click the link below to download a free PDF of the most commonly used Linux commands.
+For any Terminal beginner, this cheat sheet is a must-have.